jamesplease/skipped-periodic-values.js/README.md

 [![Dependency Status](https://david-dm.org/jmeas/skipped-periodic-values.js.svg)](https://david-dm.org/jmeas/skipped-periodic-values.js)
 [![devDependency Status](https://david-dm.org/jmeas/skipped-periodic-values.js/dev-status.svg)](https://david-dm.org/jmeas/skipped-periodic-values.js#info=devDependencies)

-Given a distance, determine how many periodic values were skipped.
+Given a distance that ignores a periodic value, determine how many periodic values were skipped.

 ### What might I use this library for?

-Calculating work days
+This library was built to solve the following problem: given a day, and a number of workdays, determine the total number of days in constant time.

 ### Terminology